-Far too often (and once is too often), I hear or see something by writers who, when looking back at their early work, express shock and horror at how cringeworthy that work is.
+Far too often (and once is too often), I hear of writers who, when looking back at their early work, express shock and horror at how cringeworthy that work is.

-It's a silly reaction.
-They're being far too dramatic.
+It’s a silly reaction, and I think they’re being far too dramatic.

-You'll see glimpses of the writer you are now in those early pieces.
+You’ll see glimpses of the writer you are now in those early pieces.
 Sure, that work will lack polish and sometimes seem laboured, but the core of you as a writer is in there.
-A while back, I resurrected an unpublished science essay that I wrote in the early 1990s.
+A few years ago, for example, I resurrected an unpublished science essay that I wrote in the early 1990s.
 That essay needed to be updated, rewritten a bit, and pared down.
-But overall, in my opinion, it was a good piece of both writing and thinking.
+That essay, in its original form, couldn’t compare to my later work.
+But it did have more than just a little something I could salvage.

 I view that essay, and the writing I did in that period, as being part of the foundation of the career I have.
 Yes, I would write all of those articles and essays differently if I was tackling them now.
 That’s not the point.
 Writing all those words, including (I’d argue especially) the unpublished words, were what made me the writer I am today.